Introduction

 - An aspiring professional accountant is an individual who has commenced a professional accounting education program as part of IPD.
 IPD is the learning and development through which aspiring professional accountants first develop competence leading to performing a role as a professional accountant.
 IPD builds on general education and includes professional accounting education, practical experience, and assessment.
 IPD continues until aspiring professional accountants can demonstrate the professional competence required for their chosen roles in the accountancy profession.

 - Internationally, there are significant legal and regulatory differences that determine the point of qualification (or licensing) of professional accountants.
-Each IFAC member body may define the appropriate relationship between the end of IPD and the point of qualification (or licensing) for its members.
+Each IFAC member organization may define the appropriate relationship between the end of IPD and the point of qualification (or licensing) for its members.

 - The inclusion of technical competence in IPD lays the base for performing a role as a professional accountant.
 Further development of technical competence is a focus of Continuing Professional Development (CPD), which is covered in IES 7, Continuing Professional Development (2020).